 In metrology applications, precision capacitance diaphragm gauges are the preferred gauge for calibration of other vacuum gauges.

-In physical vapor deposition (PVD) applications, different gas mixtures are used to achieve different coating properties and capacitance gauges are often used as pressure control for coating processes.
+In physical vapor deposition (PVD) applications, different gas mixtures are used to achieve different coating properties and capacitance gauges are often used for pressure control for coating processes.

 NEW INNOVATIVE COMBINATION GAUGE WITH CAPACITANCE GAUGE TECHNOLOGY